Dainokode/Photogram/README.md

 # Photogram

-An Instagram clone made with react and firebase.
+Instagram clone made with react and firebase